ludwig-ai/ludwig-docs/src/docs/faq.md

 ### Main architect and maintainer

-[Piero Molino](http://w4nderlu.st) (Stanford University, previously at Uber AI) is the creator, main architect and maintainer
+[Piero Molino](http://w4nderlu.st) (Stanford University, previously at Uber AI) is the creator, main architect and maintainer of Ludwig.

 ### Co-maintainers

-- Travis Addair (Uber), who helped with updating the Horovod integration
+- Travis Addair (Uber), who helped with updating the Horovod integration, improving testing and adding features.
-- Jim Thompson (Freddie Mac) who contributed the K-Fold cross validation functionality and greatly helped with the TF2 porting
+- Jim Thompson (Freddie Mac) who contributed the K-Fold cross validation functionality and greatly helped with the TF2 porting.

 ### Early key contributors

-- Yaroslav Dudin (Uber) is a key contributor who helped improving the architecture and developing the image feature (among many other contributions)
+- Yaroslav Dudin (Uber) is a key contributor who helped improving the architecture and developing the image feature (among many other contributions).
 - Sai Sumanth Miryala (Facebook AI, previously at Uber AI) contributed all the testing, logging and helped polishing.

 ### Other main contributors

-- Yi Shi (Uber) who implemented the time series encoding
+- Yi Shi (Uber) who implemented the time series encoding.
-- Ankit Jain (Facebook AI, previously at Uber AI) who implemented the bag feature encoding
+- Ankit Jain (Facebook AI, previously at Uber AI) who implemented the bag feature encoding.
-- Pranav Subramani (Uber) who contributed documentation
+- Pranav Subramani (Uber) who contributed documentation.
-- Alex Sergeev (previously at Uber) and Felipe Petroski Such (Uber) who helped with distributed training
+- Alex Sergeev (previously at Uber) and Felipe Petroski Such (Uber) who helped with distributed training.
-- Doug Blank (Comet ML) who contributed the Comte ML integration
+- Doug Blank (Comet ML) who contributed the Comte ML integration.
-- Patrick Von Platen (Hugging Face) who contributed the audio feature
+- Patrick Von Platen (Hugging Face) who contributed the audio feature.
-- John Wahba (Stripe), who contributed the serving functionality
+- John Wahba (Stripe), who contributed the serving functionality.
-- Ivaylo Stefanov (Strypes), who contributed a substantial improvement to the visualization capabilities
+- Ivaylo Stefanov (Strypes), who contributed a substantial improvement to the visualization capabilities.
-- Carlo Grisetti (DS Group), who contributed improvements on the tracking of metrics during training
+- Carlo Grisetti (DS Group), who contributed improvements on the tracking of metrics during training.
-- Chris Van Pelt (Weights and Biases) and Boris Dayma (Weights and Biases) who contributed the Weights and Biases integration
+- Chris Van Pelt (Weights and Biases) and Boris Dayma (Weights and Biases) who contributed the Weights and Biases integration.
-- Emidio Torre helped with the initial design of the landing page
+- Emidio Torre helped with the initial design of the landing page.

 ## How can I cite Ludwig?